Information for pregnant moms

-What I should know before my baby is born
+What should you know before your baby is born?

 Breast Changes to Expect During Pregnancy

 The skin on the breast becomes more elastic and the nipple and areola may become darker in color.
 Tiny raised bumps known as Montgomery glands on the areola secrete oil that cleanses and lubricates the nipple, keeping it soft and pliable.
 It also has a scent that the baby uses to locate the breast.
 You cannot smell it but your baby will be able to, especially right after the birth.
 Do NOT remove this oil with soaps or other drying agents such as alcohol or witch hazel.
 If your nipple tissue becomes dry or crusty from leaking colostrum, cleanse gently with clear warm water and apply a small dab of Lansinoh ointment after showering.
 “Toughening” of the nipples before birth is no longer recommended as it will further damage your tissue toward breakdown.

 You should notice an increase in your breast size during your pregnancy.
 Swelling and tenderness are indications that the breast is changing appropriately.
 The amount of breast change will vary between women.
 Breast size does not indicate success or failure in breastfeeding.
 It is the development of the glandular tissue (shown below) throughout pregnancy that leads to milk production.
 If there is very little or no breast change, it is important to discuss it with your lactation consultant or health care provider knowledgeable about breastfeeding.